wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Similarly, if the WS of transaction 1 is maintained on word granularity, only transaction 2 may fail to validate.
 But if the WS is maintained on cache line granularity, then transaction 3 and 4 may also abort, due to false RAW conflicts with committed transaction.
-Note that different OCC validation protocols will result in different abort/commit status.
+Note that different OCC validation protocols will produce different abort/commit status.
 We omit validation details here, and only consider the worst case.

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative